What is Cybertherapy?

 *Please note that since Cybertherapy is not traditional psychotherapy and is considered an optional wellness consulting service, rather than healthcare.
 It is not reimbursable by insurance companies, nor is it appropriate to submit Cybertherapy invoices as proof of psychological care services for tax deduction purposes.

-**Traditional therapy is still recommended for all persons diagnosed or suspected to have an acute mental health disorder.
-Such clients are not the intended participants of Cybertherapy services and will be referred to appropriate professionals operating within the medical model clinical system.
+**Medical model consultations are still recommended for all persons diagnosed or suspected to have an acute mental health disorder.
+Such clients should not substitute medical care for their acute condition with Cybertherapy consulting services, and will be referred to appropriate professionals operating within the medical model clinical system if needed.